How to Get Started with Muay Thai in Seattle

 Structured beginner classes

-A good gym doesn't just throw beginners into open mat sessions or advanced classes and hope for the best.
-Look for a gym that has dedicated beginner programming — classes specifically designed to build fundamentals in a logical sequence.
+A good gym doesn't just throw beginners into open mat sessions and hope for the best.
+Look for dedicated beginner programming — classes specifically designed to build fundamentals in a logical sequence.
 If a gym can't tell you exactly how they teach beginners, that's a red flag.

 Technically focused coaching